 WMM (Woodinville Meaningful Movies) – NUCC partners with the Meaningful Movies Project.
 WMM coordinates screening events of social justice documentaries on the 2nd Friday of each month.
 The movies are free and open to the public, with free-will donations gratefully accepted.
 A facilitated discussion follows each movie, and we always have freshly popped popcorn.

 Crop Hunger Walk – The Crop Hunger Walk is an annual event coordinated locally by WIN (Woodinville Interfaith Network) and nationally by CWS (Church World Service).
 A portion of the money raised is donated to local organizations (i.e. Camp Unity and the YMCA Summer Lunch Program) while the larger part is donated through CWS to areas of greatest need in the world to help end hunger and provide clean drinking water.
 Please visit our website at: www.crophungerwalk.org/woodinvillewa

-JLP (Justice Leadership Program) – In partnership with PNCUCC (Pacific Northwest Conference United Church of Christ) JLP (Justice Leadership Program) NUCC will be welcoming our first JLP intern in the Fall of 2016.
-See information about Anya at the top of this page.
+JLP (Justice Leadership Program) – In partnership with PNCUCC (Pacific Northwest Conference United Church of Christ) JLP (Justice Leadership Program) NUCC will be welcoming Daniel de la Rosa, our second JLP intern this fall.

 Seattle Pride Parade – MOJO partners with the Justice and Witness Ministry of the PNCUCC to ensure the opportunity for our congregation to participate in this lively June event.

 Homelessness – We support Camp Unity Eastside, a homeless tent encampment which must move locations every few months, and participate in Seattle’s One Night count.